 - Leveraging the Resources of J.J.
 Keller & Associates, Inc.[®] In March 2019, we launched a collaboration with J.J.
-Keller & Associates, Inc.[®] ("J.J.
-Keller"), to provide our customers with an expansive suite of complimentary tools and resources to create safe, productive and compliant workplaces.
+Keller & Associates, Inc.[®] (J.J.
+Keller), to provide our customers with an expansive suite of complimentary tools and resources to create safe, productive and compliant workplaces.
 J.J.
-Keller's KellerOnLine[®] and FleetMentor[®] solutions provide access to libraries of technical regulatory information, employee training, policy/procedure development, chemical safety, driver safety, and the management tools necessary to create and maintain safe work environments.
-We have enrolled over 460 policyholder safety and risk management users since the program's inception and expect this number to grow over the next several years. - Safe Driving.
+Keller's KellerOnLine[®] and FleetMentor[®] solutions provide access to libraries of technical regulatory information, employee training, policy/procedure development, chemical safety, driver safety and the management tools necessary to create and maintain safe work environments.
+We have enrolled over 630 policyholder safety and risk management users since the program's inception and expect this number to grow over the next several years. - Safe Driving.
 Driving creates significant risk to our customers' employees and the public.
 Our risk control staff works with our customers to help them properly screen and manage employee drivers of all types of vehicles to improve their on-the-road safety performance.
 We also promote safe driving and provide our customers with access to driver training and management resources through J.J.
 Keller.
 These resources are designed to, among other things, combat distracted driving and reinforce defensive driving skills.
-We are currently working on a solution to provide our customers with access to continuous employee driver record monitoring so that our customers can better assess their drivers' risk profiles on a real time basis. - Responsible Pain Management.
+We now offer our customers, through a third-party vendor, access to continuous employee driver record monitoring so that our customers can better assess their drivers' risk profiles on a real time basis. - Responsible Pain Management.
 As a workers' compensation carrier, we offer products and services to maximize wellness and enable workplace safety.
 When work-related injuries occur, we facilitate services to enable the injured employee to return to work as soon as medically appropriate.
-In 2017, we partnered with ANS Solutions, LLC ("ANS"), a company that offers an industry leading suite of workers' compensation medical cost containment services.
-ANS's services are designed to coordinate drug therapies between multiple prescribes to avoid adverse interactions, consider alternative therapies and identify and recommend weaning programs for over-prescribed narcotics and other medications.
-This program is designed to encourage optimal outcomes for insured workers.
+We partner with ANS Solutions, LLC (ANS), a company that offers an industryleading suite of workers' compensation medical cost containment services.
+ANS' services are designed to coordinate drug therapies between multiple prescriptions to avoid adverse interactions, consider alternative therapies and identify and recommend weaning programs for over-prescribed narcotics and other medications.
+This program is designed to encourage optimal outcomes for insured workers. - New for 2021.
+With the goal of implementing these new programs during 2021, we are currently pursuing various business alliances to provide additional resources for our policyholders.
+The alliances are focused on preferential pricing and Arch contributory funding arrangements for targeted safety and loss prevention tools such as: - Crisis counseling and mental health consulting, including post-traumatic event counseling.